-The basic idea behind the keyword funnel strategy is to initially cast a wide net around the relevant keywords you test, then continue to move the best performing keywords into more targeted campaigns.
-Picture a funnel where many keywords are first tested and the number of keywords gets smaller and smaller as we find the best-performing ones to move down the funnel.
-At the top of the funnel are relevant broad or phrase match keywords that generate a large volume of impressions.
-At the bottom of the funnel are highly targeted exact match keywords.
+Picture a funnel where many keywords are first tested, and the number of keywords gets smaller and smaller as we find the best-performing ones to move down the funnel.
+At the top of the funnel are relevant broad or phrase match keywords that generate a large volume of impressions, while at the bottom of the funnel are highly targeted exact match keywords.
 These targeted keywords would have the highest relevancy to your products and the highest conversion rate.

-Within those campaigns, it is a best practice to have single SKU’s or similar product groups with their own campaigns, as it allows you to more finely tune your keyword selection to the unique attributes of your products.
-As a best practice, we recommend establishing a similar grouping structure between auto and manual campaigns should employ the same ad group structure to ensure products are grouped consistently.
+Within those campaigns, it is a best practice to have single SKU's or similar product groups with their own campaigns, as it allows you to fine-tune your keyword selection to the unique attributes of your products.
+As a best practice, we recommend establishing a similar grouping structure between auto and manual campaigns.
+This way, keywords, and product targets can be filtered down the funnel much easier.

 Funneling Down the High Performing Keywords

 Once the campaigns are structured and populated with your core keywords and have run for about a week, you should have the initial data that you can use to move keywords down the funnel.

 Note: If your campaigns didn't receive many impressions or clicks, you might need to increase your bids to gain initial traction.
 You can read more on our bidding strategy to see what works best for you.

 As mentioned, a great way to determine what keywords to move down the funnel is to manually review your search term report from Seller Central.
 After pulling your search term report, filter out search terms that received at least one sale with ACOS below your target.
 Note that we use a little more stringent criteria before moving keywords or product targets down the funnel but this is a good place to start.